Does Your Car Insurance Cover You Out of State?

 - Transportation – Rental cars, rideshares, or alternative travel home

 Typical limits range from $600 to $1,500 total, and most policies have no deductible for this benefit.
 This coverage is often bundled into enhanced roadside assistance packages rather than sold separately.
-For example, Progressive's trip interruption benefit covers up to $500 total, with daily sub-limits of $100 for lodging, $50 for transportation, and $50 for food.
+For example, Progressive's trip interruption benefit covers up to $500 total, with daily sub-limits on lodging, transportation, and food.
+AAA Plus members receive up to $750 in trip interruption benefits, while AAA Premier members receive up to $1,500.

 Rental Reimbursement Coverage